-Drought has led to the most severe food crisis Malawi has faced in a decade: 6.7 million people (40% of the population) are expected to be food insecure in the November-March lean season.
-Food prices continue to rise as more households have to purchase food to meet their needs.
-Typhoid and cholera cases are reported across the country.
+Drought led to the most severe food crisis Malawi has faced in a decade: 6.7 million people were food insecure in the peak of the November-March lean season.
+Food prices rose as more households had to purchase food to meet their needs.

-INFORM measures Malawi’s risk of humanitarian crisis and disaster to be medium, at 4.8/10.
-Malawi’s lack of coping capacity is of particular concern at 6.4/10 as well as vulnerability at 6.3/10.?
+INFORM measures Malawi’s risk of humanitarian crisis and disaster to be medium, at 4.2/10.
+Malawi’s lack of coping capacity is of concern.

 Malawi was categorised as No Severity in July 2017, as the food security situation improved and is expected to continue to improve in the coming months.
 The crisis analysis will no longer be updated, but ACAPS continues to monitor Malawi on a weekly basis, due to its underlying vulnerability.

 - 6,500,000 In need of health and nutrition assistance [?]